DisneyStudios/cucumber-slices-maven-plugin/README.md

 ## Test Run Output & Reports

 The output of each test run is contained within the project's `target` directory.
-This includes all of the Failsafe output as well as the output from Cucumber (defined in the Cucumber Slices template file).
+This includes all of the Failsafe output as well as the output from Cucumber.

 For instance, in the template file example contained in the [Setup](#setup) section above, the `format` parameter is  `["pretty", "json:target/cucumber-report/TestGroup<runner index>/cucumber.json", "junit:target/cucumber-report/TestGroup<runner index>/cucumber.xml"]`.
 The Cucumber JSON files and the JUnit files are written to each of the TestGroup folders at runtime.
 The image shown below captures an example test run's output